John Bythesea: Early life

 John Bythesea was born on 15 June 1827 in Freshford, Somerset, the son of Rev. George Bythesea.

 He entered the Royal Navy in 1841, and was promoted to lieutenant on 12 June 1849.

 On 22 June 1850, he was posted to the 46-gun screw-frigate HMS Arrogant commanded by Captain Robert Spencer Robinson, Lisbon.
 He stayed with Arrogant when she was recommissioned at Portsmouth by Captain Stephen Greville Fremantle on 27 September 1852.
 Fremantle was succeeded by Captain Hastings Yelverton on 24 October 1853.
 She served in the Baltic Sea in 1854 in the Crimean War.

+He became a member of the Bath and County Club in 1861.

 Action for which he was awarded the Victoria Cross

 On 9 August 1854 in the Baltic, Lieutenant Bythesea obtained permission to land on the island of Vårdö, Åland off Finland with a Swedish-speaking crewman Stoker William Johnstone, to intercept important despatches from the Czar which were being sent via Vårdö to Bomarsund.
 "They lay in wait for three days until five Russians arrived on 12 August with the postbags.
 Johnstone ambushed the men, at Bythesea's signal, attempting to throw a rope around the group whilst Bythesea provided cover with just one pistol.
 Two of the men dropped their bags and fled while the remaining three finally surrendered.
 Bythesea ordered the men back to their own boat and then forced them to row it back to Arrogant, with the mailbags."

+Bythesea was personally presented with the Victoria Cross by Queen Victoria at the first VC investiture held at Hyde Park, London, on 26 June 1857.